Thorizodrago/CollatChain/README.md

 # CollatChain

-**CollatChain** is a decentralized overcollateralized lending platform built on the **Stellar blockchain**.
-It allows users to stake their XLM tokens without selling them, and receive CBIT — a synthetic stable-value asset — in return.
+**CollatChain** is a decentralized overcollateralized lending platform built on the **Stellar blockchain (Testnet)**.
+It allows users to stake their XLM tokens without selling them, and receive CBIT, a synthetic stable-value asset in return.
 This system preserves user exposure to XLM while unlocking liquidity, powered by Soroban smart contracts and integrated wallet interactions.

 ## 🚀 Purpose

-The core mission of CollatChain is to empower crypto holders with access to liquidity **without forcing them to sell their assets**.
-By locking collateral (XLM), users can mint and utilize CBIT tokens — enabling lending, trading, or payments — while maintaining ownership of their long-term holdings.
+The core mission of **CollatChain** is to empower crypto holders with access to liquidity **without forcing them to sell their assets**.
+By locking collateral (XLM), users can mint and utilize CBIT tokens, enabling lending, trading, or payments while maintaining ownership of their long-term holdings.

+## 🤝 Team

+- Efe Yılmaz
+- Ömer Balaban
 ---

 # 🏗️ Core Technologies